devdaim6/URL-shortener/README.md

 ## Technologies Used

-- React
+- Next.js
 - Tailwind CSS
 - MongoDB

 ## How to Run

 1. Clone the repository
-2. Install the dependencies with `npm install`
+2. Install the dependencies with `npm install or pnpm install`
-3. Start the development server with `npm start`
+3. Start the development server with `npm run dev or pnpm run dev`

 ## How to Use